Street Cred

 Although the brushes had been around for decades they first received public attention in the New Products section of Australian Motor Cycle News in Feb 1999

-Photo and caption courtesy of Rod Chapman " Australian Motor Cycle News "
+Caption - " Brush Off the Years " Photo and caption courtesy of Rod Chapman " Australian Motor Cycle News " After thorough workshop evaluation in 2001 the brushes received

-After thorough workshop evaluation in 2001 the brushes received the " thumbs up " from the prestigious DUCATIMECCANICA.COM with a page in their selection of recommended motorcycle tools and useful products - Parts and Goodies
+with a page in their selection of recommended motorcycle tools and useful products - Parts and Goodies

-They were subject of an article in the Antique Motor Cycle Club of America magazine " Blood Sweat and Gears " Spring 2002
+They were subject of an article in the Antique Motor Cycle Club of America magazine " Blood Sweat and Gears " Spring 2002 The MV Forum From an MV and Ducati rider/collector

-The National Motorcycle Museum UK were " putting them to good use " during restorations on alloy damaged in their fire, and they have been highly praised by expert restorers on many vintage motorcycle email groups and internet forums including the Ducati Bevelheads, the B M W Airheads and Laverdapedia Lists.
+were " putting them to good use " during restorations on alloy damaged in their fire, and they have been highly praised by expert restorers on many vintage motorcycle email groups and internet forums including the Ducati Bevelheads, the B M W Airheads and Laverdapedia Lists.

 Here's some examples of web discussions about cleaning alloy with references to the brushes -